· FODMAP Diet Guide · guides · 8 min read

 When to Seek Additional Help

-If bloating persists despite following a strict low FODMAP diet:
+If bloating persists even after you follow a strict low FODMAP diet:

 Consider: